 - neuromusculoskeletal pain treatments

 3. Special PTSD workshop:

-Dr. Helms will offer a workshop on advanced approaches to PTSD and stress-related problems if requested by enough serious providers with adequate experience incorporating acupuncture into their PTSD management.
+Dr. Helms will offer a workshop on advanced approaches to PTSD and stress-related problems if enough serious providers with adequate experience incorporating acupuncture into their PTSD management request it.

 This continuing medical education activity is organized to reinforce your understanding of the theoretical foundations and clinical applications of medical acupuncture techniques as performed for acute and chronic musculoskeletal pain and general medical problems seen in military treatment environments.

 With committed participation before and during this training program, upon completion, you will be proficient to apply these acupuncture approaches to patients in your clinical setting:

 - Energetic circuitry using principal and tendinomuscular meridian subcircuits and Shu and Mu points

 Dr. Joe Helms and senior Helms Medical Institute clinical preceptors will work with you in lecture/demonstration format and in small groups.